Six Gardening Jobs To Do In September

-September is here, and so it's time for us to get back out into the garden!
+September is here.
+It's time for us to get back out in the garden!

 Not sure where to start?
 This week, we have a list of six things for you to do in your garden this September.
 From bulb planting to bird-proofing plants, there's plenty for you to be doing to ensure your garden thrives this year and next.